spyrostsat/AMSEEAS/README.md

 AMSEEAS is built as an extension upon its precursor **SEEAS**, which is a single-surrogate-based optimization method.

-## Citation
-___
-If you find this useful, here is our **citation**:

-* Tsattalios, S., I. Tsoukalas, P. Dimas, P. Kossieris, A. Efstratiadis and C. Makropoulos (submitted).
-Advancing surrogate-based optimization of time-expensive environmental problems through adaptive multi-model search. *Environmental Modelling and Software*.

 ## Areas of Application
 ___
 AMSEEAS is designed to handle time-demanding global optimization problems (where the term “**global**” is